nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/cwl/workflow-collection/cwl-fragpipe.md

 # Requirements for the FragPipe ARC-CWL workflow

 Most requirements can be downloaded from this repository: [FragPipe-CWL](https://github.com/caroott/FragPipe-CWL/tree/master).
 FragPipe requires additional tools to run.
 They have to be downloaded manually due to licensing restrictions.
+How to download the tools is explained [here](#fragpipe-tools).

 ## Dockerfile